jimpduke/SD-IG42DB-Robot/README.md

 Learn Arduino and NVidia Jetson Nano platforms using a SuperDroids IG42 DB platform as a base.

 # Current Status
-Initial movement control via RadioLink AT10 RC controller completed.
+Initial movement control with Arduino Mega2560 and RadioLink AT10 RC controller completed.

 Several resources were helpful for this step: